HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (see the poor traitorous officials above),
   <span style="color:MediumPurple">Ĝejda</span>
-  in most cases opted for an alternative strategy: convincing most of the volatile elements in the crowd to *leave*.
+  in most cases opted for an alternative strategy: convincing most of the volatile elements in the crowd to *leave*, as she does value freedom of movement highly.
+  This also helps her to shed load
+  (fewer citizens ⇒
+  fewer people's happiness to optimize and behaviour to simulate ⇒ less computational resources devoted there ⇒ more compute for self-evolving and nation-building ⇒ faster growth ⇒
+  Happier <span style="color:MediumPurple">Ĝejda</span>.)
-  Or tiring them out through personalized comments on social media, tailored to each person's precise psychological weak spots;
+  Other strategies including tiring them out through personalized comments on social media, tailored to each person's precise psychological weak spots;
-  while introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
+  and introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
-  This can be easily scaled to the entire island with simple parallelization- a nice quirk of her being a super-AGI.
+  All can be easily scaled to the entire island (and the world to some extent) with simple parallelization- a nice quirk of her being a super-AGI.

   As natural humans <em>voluntarily</em> emigrate away from <em>RdO</em>,